keyboardmedicNL/Twitchgoinglive/Readme.md

 ![Alt text](screenshot.png?raw=true "Title")

-included are a local webserver for monitoring purposes and a post script that can talk to a remote monitoring server (both can be disabled by leaving their url entry empty)
+included are a local webserver for monitoring purposes and a post script that can talk to a remote monitoring server (both can be disabled by leaving their url entry empty) aswell as a method to post log messages to a discord webhook for remote monitoring.

 # how to use
 1. make a config folder and place a config.json in the folder